0x9ONU/Obsidian-Notes/Summer Research/Networks/Chapter 1 - Computer Networks and the Internet.md

 ### Packets

 - A batch of data that is sent from one end system to another
-- Is segemented down from the entire file being sent
+- Is segmented down from the entire file being sent
 - Each packet has a set of header bytes

 ```ad-important